ypinhsuan/tp/docs/DeveloperGuide.md

    1. Test case: `undo`. <br/>
       Expected: No change is undone.
 Error details shown in the status message.

-#### Redoing previously undone commands
+#### Redoing an undone change

-1. Redoing the most recently undone command
+1. Redoing the most recently undone change

    1. Prerequisites: List all students and classes using the `list` command.
       There exists at least one class in the displayed class list.